Migrating Your Site to the CMS

 You do not need Dreamweaver or other software

-You do need basic computer skills and familiarity with commonly used software
+You do need solid computer skills, organizational skills, and familiarity with commonly used software

 CMS Training sessions are held on the last Wednesday of each month